mildronize/vim-on-the-fly/README.md

 # Vim On The Fly

-VIM on windows via Docker
+VIM anywhere

 > This project is under constructing.
 It's not ready to use

 ## Objective
-- Run [VIM](https://github.com/vim/vim) on the fly on Windows
+- Run [VIM](https://github.com/vim/vim) on the fly on Windows or linux or mac

 ## Prerequisites
 - [Docker for windows](http://docs.docker.com/windows/step_one/)
 - [Git Client](https://git-scm.com/)
 - Optional: alternative power shell [Cmder](https://github.com/bliker/cmder)
+- For best appearance using [putty](http://www.putty.org/) and [Solarized theme of Putty](https://github.com/altercation/solarized/tree/master/putty-colors-solarized)

 ## Prepare
 Run Docoker via `Boot2docker Start` shortcut on the desktop   ![](http://docs.docker.com/windows/images/icon-set.png)